andeya/erpc-doc/01/README.md

 		// If the args is []byte or *[]byte type, it can automatically fill in the body codec name.
 		AsyncPull(uri string, args interface{}, reply interface{}, done chan *PullCmd, setting ...socket.PacketSetting)
 		// Pull sends a packet and receives reply.
+		// Note:
-		// If the args is []byte or *[]byte type, it can automatically fill in the body codec name.
+		// If the args is []byte or *[]byte type, it can automatically fill in the body codec name;
+		// If the session is a client role and PeerConfig.RedialTimes>0, it is automatically re-called once after a failure.
 		Pull(uri string, args interface{}, reply interface{}, setting ...socket.PacketSetting) *PullCmd
 		// Push sends a packet, but do not receives reply.
+		// Note:
-		// If the args is []byte or *[]byte type, it can automatically fill in the body codec name.
+		// If the args is []byte or *[]byte type, it can automatically fill in the body codec name;
+		// If the session is a client role and PeerConfig.RedialTimes>0, it is automatically re-called once after a failure.
 		Push(uri string, args interface{}, setting ...socket.PacketSetting) *Rerror
 		// ReadTimeout returns readdeadline for underlying net.Conn.
 		ReadTimeout() time.Duration